Battle of Calabria: Afternoon

-At 15:59 two shells from Giulio Cesare fell very close to Warspite.
-Almost immediately after, one of Warspites 15 in rounds hit the rear deck of Giulio Cesare, exploding in the funnel, and setting off the stored ammunition for one of her 37 mm anti-aircraft guns.
+At 15:59 two shells from Giulio Cesare fell very close to Warspite, then one of Warspites 15 in rounds hit the rear deck of Giulio Cesare, exploding in the funnel, and setting off the stored ammunition for one of her 37 mm anti-aircraft guns.
 Two seamen were killed and several wounded.
 The fumes from the burning ammunition were sucked down into the engine room, which had to evacuate and shut down half of the boilers.
-Giulio Cesares speed quickly fell off to 18 knots and Conte di Cavour took over.
-Giulio Cesare and Warspite were well over 24000 m apart at the time of the hit, which was one of the longest-range naval artillery hits in history.
-(Note: The German battleship achieved a hit on the British aircraft carrier at approximately the same range the previous month.)
+Giulio Cesares speed quickly fell off to 18 kn and Conte di Cavour took over.
+Giulio Cesare and Warspite were well over 24000 m apart and the hit was one of the longest-range naval gunfire successes in history.
+(Note: The German battleship had achieved a hit on the British aircraft carrier at approximately the same range the previous month.)

-It would appear that Warspite was in an excellent position to deal some serious blows to the slowing Giulio Cesare, but she once again executed another tight turn to allow Malaya to catch up.
-With her guns suddenly silenced during the turn, rangefinders on Malaya discovered what the Italians had been intending to avoid, that her rounds were falling 2700 yd short of Giulio Cesare and they had been watching Warspites rounds, not their own.
+It would appear that Warspite was in an excellent position to deal some serious blows to the slowing Giulio Cesare but she once again executed a tight turn to allow Malaya to catch up.
+With her guns suddenly silenced during the turn, rangefinders on Malaya discovered what the Italians had been intending to avoid, that her rounds were falling 2700 yd short of Giulio Cesare.
 At 16:01 the Italian destroyers generated smoke and the battleships got under cover.
-There is some debate about this point today, the Allied position being that the battleships were leaving battle, the Italian that they were attempting to make a torpedo attack with their destroyers from within the smoke.